-As part of our Statewide initiative this all-day event will be your opportunity to meet with LGBTQ and ally Oregonians from around the state, attend community-led workshops, and get the skills you need to advance your leadership in your community.
+As part of our Statewide initiative, this week-long, virtual event will be your opportunity to meet with LGBTQ and ally Oregonians from around the state, including keynote addresses by the incredible Ruby Corado of Casa Ruby and Rev. Louis Mitchell of Transfaith, attend community-led workshops, and get the skills you need to advance your leadership in your community.

 Basic Rights Oregon Statewide Action Summit